friction2d/friction2d.github.io/_drafts/friction-095.md

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.4...v0.9.5).

-## Notes

-* Microsoft Visual C++ Redistributable 2017 or higher is needed on Windows 10
-  * In most cases this is already installed, if not you can download it [here](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-* X11/GLX is required on Linux
-* AVX compatible CPU is needed
-* OpenGL 3.3 compatible GPU and driver is required

-Friction is beta quality software, expect issues and missing/broken features.

 ## Known Issues

+* Friction is beta quality software, expect issues and missing/broken features
 * CSS style sheets are not supported when importing an SVG
   * SVG's from Adobe Illustrator (and others?) may have issues due to this
   * In some circumstances this might result in an invalid undo state after import